Teaching Assistantship

 At the start of the lab, you will likely give your students a short lecture on the subject (bringing the lab into context – most are non-astronomy/physics majors!
 Senior students may even share their slides with you!) and then walk them through the exercise.
 Labs run for about 3 hours, though some are shorter and some are longer.

 Astronomy: If you are a lab TA, then you will teach a lab to a group of students (~15) and grade their lab reports.
 For A101 and A102, there are 5 labs each semester, so you end up teaching your section every other week.
 A101 labs will run one week, then A102 labs.
 These count as half TAs, so to make a full TA you teach a section of each or two sections of one.
 A150/250, on the other hand, will be once a week for 10 labs but you’ll only have one section.
 You only have 98 hours allotted to do “1” TA position.
 There is one outdoor night (yes, at night) lab (where the students look at stuff through telescopes) and the rest are indoors.
-Lab reports are due a few days later (though, the exact time is decided by YOU) and your students are expected to follow the lab format, i.e., include an Introduction, Procedure, Observations, Conclusions, etc.
+Lab reports are due a few days later (usually determined by the lab instructor) and your students are expected to follow the lab format, i.e., include an Introduction, Procedure, Observations, Conclusions, etc.

 Physics: If you are a lab TA for Physics 102/110/111/120/130, you will teach a lab to a group of students (max 24) and grade their lab reports.
 In each course there are 5 labs per semester per lab section, so you end up teaching your section every other week.
 One TA unit is teaching two of these lab sections.
 For Physics 102 (physics for non-majors) the labs are fill-in-the-blank worksheets and students rip out these pages in their lab manual to be graded by you.
 Students in Physics 102 are not expected to use uncertainties when determining or measuring quantities in every lab.
 For Physics 110/111 (physics for engineers/chemistry/math) and Physics 120/130 (physics for majors), the lab reports are written in black physics laboratory notebooks.
 Students are expected to follow the lab format as outlined in their lab manual ie. Write calculations, observations, discussion, conclusion, etc, and calculate/measure uncertainties.
 Lab reports are due at the end of the 3-hour lab section, although some TAs have allowed students to hand in their lab reports late at their discretion.
 No grading scheme is provided, so you have to make one up yourself.
 One of the full-time lab instructors (usually Doug McKenzie) depending on the physics course will contact TAs for setting up a lab meeting time to learn the lab.
 If you are new to teaching the course it is mandatory to attend.